 - Limit alcohol use.
 Too much alcohol causes high blood pressure and takes a toll on your heart health.
 If you would like more information on alcohol and heart health, you can visit the website for the American Heart Association.

 It’s packed with lots delicious vegetables and low in fat which makes it the perfect heart healthy dish.
+How will you make your meals heart healthy this month?
 Enjoy!

 Certified Nutrition Education Ambassador